 George Hale was an attorney and, for several years, was editor of the Boston Law Reporter and the United States Digest.
 He also served as president of the Boston Common Council.

-Living with the Hales was John Sever Tebbets, Ellen Hale’s son by her first marriage to Rev. Theodore Tebbets.
+John Sever Tebbets, Ellen Hale’s son by her first marriage, to Rev. Theodore Tebbets (who died in January of 1863), also lived with them.
 After graduating from Harvard in 1880, he was a clerk with the Boston and Albany Railroad.
 He continued to live with them until about 1885, when he moved to Kansas City, Missouri, where he was a freight agent for the Union Pacific Railroad.

 George Hale died in July of 1897.
-Ellen Hale continued to live at 5 Exeter with their adult sons, Robert Sever Hale, an electrical engineer, and Richard Walden Hale, a lawyer.
+Ellen Hale continued to live at 5 Exeter.
+Robert Hale, an electrical engineer, and Richard Hale, a lawyer, continued to live with her.

 On June 12, 1899, Ellen Hale transferred 5 Exeter to her son, Richard, as trustee for his own benefit and the benefit of his brother, Robert.
-At about the same time, they all moved to 203 Bay State Road.
+At about the same time, they all moved to 209 Bay State Road, joined in 1900 by John Tebbets, who previously had been living in Arizona.

 In November of 1899, 5 Exeter was offered for sale or lease, the advertisements in the Boston Evening Transcript noting that the house was “especially suited a physician” and “would be altered and enlarged to suit a desirable tenant.”